xrrocha/xrecords/doc/intro.md

 destination.close()
 ```

-Because this logic doesn't ever change it's referred to as a *frozen spot*.
+Because this logic doesn't ever change it is referred to as a *frozen spot*.

 The portions of the aplication that *can* change are called, correspondingly,
 *hot spots*.
 In our framework they are:

 - `Source`.
-This interface has implementations for all supported formats
+Responsible for reading data items and translating them to the
+  intermediate representation
 - `Destination`.
-This interface has implementations for all supported formats
+Responsible for translating from the intermediate
+  representation to the output format and writing the result
 - `Filter`.
-This interface has a scripting implementation
+Responsible for determining whether a given instance of the
+   intermediate representation should be further processed
 - `Transformer`.
-This interface has a scripting implementation
+Responsible for converting an intermediate representation
+  instance provided by the `Source` to one suitable for the `Destination`

 The following class diagram depicts the framework implementation for the
 database (JDBC) and CSV tabular formats: